 Fingerless shooting gloves.
 Ventilated gloves keep your hands from sweating.

 Heavy-duty brown paper bag with handle for birds.
-Stash your bag in a shaded spot so that the birds stay cool, protected from ants, and have good air circulation.
+Stash your bag in a shaded spot so that the birds stay cool, are protected from ants, and have good air circulation.

 2. What are the best ways to stay cool in even the hottest temperatures?